 The PorkBridge producer education sessions are set for 2009.
 Anyone involved in the daily care of grow/finish pigs can benefit from this convenient learning opportunity.
 The program content for all six PorkBridge sessions deals with decisions related to the grow/finish phase, and topics include ventilation, handling, health regimens and feed management.

-Participation in the Pork Bridge sessions is done at home via a computer presentation which is sent to you ahead of each scheduled presentation.
-Participants listen to the speaker over the telephone while viewing the CD presentation on a home computer.
-With speaker phones and projectors or large monitors, the sessions can be viewed by several workers gathered at once.
+While the sessions follow a specific schedule, participation takes place at your home via a computer presentation which is sent out about a week ahead of each session.
+With speaker phones and projectors or large monitors at your location, the sessions can be viewed by several workers at once.

 Dates, topics and presenters for the sessions are:

 - March 5: Current Swine Health Challenges and Solutions, John Waddell, DVM, Sutton Veterinary Clinic